Enterprise-Intellijence/android-app/README.md

 the ports are alredy set, so you just need to replace the already written addres with your own.

-The library used for google login is a bit bugged, and it may not work properly on some devices
+The library used for google login is a bit bugged, and it may not work properly on some devices The theme is automatically set on your device's theme